 What Is Root Canal Therapy?

 Root canal therapy (endodontics) treats disorders of the nerve (pulp) of the tooth.
-It used to be that a tooth with a diseased or infected nerve had to be removed.
-In 95 percent of these cases today, however, this is no longer true.
-We believe in saving teeth (instead of removing them) and we will make every effort to save yours!
+In the past before modern dentistry, teeth with diseased or infected nerves were extracted and removed frequently.
+In 95% of these cases today, teeth no longer need to be pulled by a dentist.
+At Hancock and Johnston, we strive to preserve our patient’s teeth and we will make every effort to save yours!

 Why Do I Need A Root Canal?

-There are several reasons.
+There are several reasons root canals become an emergency dental procedure.
 The most common are:

 - Physical irritation – deep decay or a very large filling

 Regardless of the initial cause, the tooth pulp becomes irritated and an abscess (infection) occurs.
 Bacteria from your saliva grow within the tooth pulp, causing pressure and pain.
-In some cases the face may swell.
+In some, a patient may experience facial swelling.
 Eventually the pulp dies, causing the bone around the tooth to be destroyed.

 Once it has been determined (with X-rays and clinical examination) that root canal treatment is necessary, you will be scheduled for one or more appointments.
 It’s important that you keep these appointments, in order to prevent delays in treatment and healing.
 It’s also essential that you take all antibiotics and medications prescribed, to hasten healing and reduce swelling.
 Should you experience pain that cannot be controlled with the prescribed medication (this is unusual, but a precaution) call our office immediately.